Syndicate of Workers of Tehran and Suburbs Bus Company: 2004 Resurgence

 The biggest job action to result from this high-profile arrest came in the form of a planned demonstration on January 28, 2006.
 The demo never commenced because security forces were able to trace pervading pamphlets about the upcoming strike back to the Syndicate’s leadership.
-The union’s board of directors were arrested, essentially crippling the organizational framework of the impending job action.
+The union’s board of directors was arrested, essentially crippling the organizational framework of the impending job action.
 They included: Ebrahim Madadi, Mansour Hayat Ghaybi, Seyed Davoud Razavi, Sa’id Torabian, Ali Zad Hossein, Naser Gholami and Gholamreza Mirza’i.
 Aside from the detained union executives, hundreds of activists and strikers were also arrested (approximately 1200).
 Others have been detained in varying capacities.
-A couple dozen were said to have been released under strict conditions.
+A couple of dozen were said to have been released under strict conditions.
 They were excluded from organizing and/or participating in any strikes and other union activities.

 As a result, the crackdown attracted international attention.
 Along with widespread protests from worker and non-profit organizations across the world (Amnesty International, Human Rights Watch, amongst others), the United States State Department also released a statement condemning the arrests.

-According to eyewitness accounts, Mansour Osanlou was arrested on Sunday, November 19, 2006, along with the vice-president of SWTSBC, Ibrahim Madadi under very suspicious circumstances.
+According to eyewitness accounts, Mansour Osanlou was arrested on Sunday, November 19, 2006, along with the vice-president of SWTSBC, Ibrahim Madadi, under very suspicious circumstances.
 Osanlou and Madadi were beaten by a group of armed militia and were taken away after shots were fired into the air.
 This is his second arrest.
 Oslanou had been recently released on bail after being kept in solitary confinement for months.
 This seems to be another case where special police and state-sponsored undercover militia of “Ansar-e Hezbollah” are used in arresting and silencing social and political activists.

 Osanlou was again released from detention, with the posting of additional bail money, on 19 December 2006.

 Another union officer who was arrested is Reza Shahabi, treasurer of the syndicate.
-Shahabi has been imprisoned since June 2010 in Evan prison and in 2012 was sentenced to six years imprisonment by the Islamic Revolutionary Court of Tehran for “gathering and colluding against state security”, and “spreading propaganda against the system.”
+Shahabi has been imprisoned since June 2010 in Evin prison and in 2012 was sentenced to six years imprisonment by the Islamic Revolutionary Court of Tehran for “gathering and colluding against state security”, and “spreading propaganda against the system.”
 According to the International Federation for Human Rights (FIDH) and other rights groups Shahabi’s state of health has deteriorated in custody, but prison authorities have not granted him appropriate medical treatment.

 2020

-Rasoul Taleb Moghaddam, a member of syndicate of Tehran's bus drivers, received 74 lashes, the Syndicate of Tehran and Suburbs Bus Company Workers reported on 1 June 2020.
-Moghaddam was among a dozen workers arrested in a rally celebrating worker's day on May 1, 2019.
+Rasoul Taleb Moghaddam, a member of the syndicate of Tehran's bus drivers, received 74 lashes, the Syndicate of Tehran and Suburbs Bus Company Workers reported on 1 June 2020.
+Moghaddam was among a dozen workers arrested in a rally celebrating Workers' Day on May 1, 2019.
 Moghadam has been sentenced to 74 lashes and two years in prison.